Aum Shinrikyo: Doctrine

-Humanity would end, except for the elite few who joined Aum.
-Aum's mission was not only to spread the word of salvation, but also to survive these End Times.
-Asahara predicted the gathering at Armageddon would happen in 1997.
-Kaplan notes that in his lectures, Shoko Asahara referred to the United States as "The Beast" from the Book of Revelation, predicting it would eventually attack Japan.
-Asahara outlined a doomsday prophecy, which included a Third World War instigated by the U.S.

 In the opinion of Daniel A. Metraux, Aum Shinrikyo justified its violence through its own unique interpretation of Buddhist ideas and doctrines, such as the Buddhist concepts of Mappō and Shōbō.
 Aum claimed that by bringing about the end of the world, they would restore Shōbō.
 Furthermore, Lifton believes, Asahara "interpreted the Tibetan Buddhist concept of phowa in order to claim that by killing someone contrary to the group's aims, they were preventing them from accumulating bad karma and thus saving them".
 In Aum's terminology, phowa is spelled "poa" (ポア).
+Asahara himself said:

+For example, let's say there's a person named A who was born accumulating good karma, but then became arrogant, and from then on accumulated bad karma, and by the time he died, he would have accumulated so much bad karma that he would end up in hell.
+If the accomplished person kills person A, person A will be reborn in heaven. (omitted) Knowing all this, if left alive, A will accumulate evil deeds and fall into hell.
+At this point, the person decided that it would be better to end A's life and performed a "poa" (a ritual to kill A).

+What kind of karma has this person accumulated?
+Is it killing, or has he performed a good deed that will allow him to be reborn into a higher realm?
+From a purely human, objective perspective, this is killing.
+However, if we consider the Vajrayana philosophy, this is a noble act of purification.
+And a wise person—and wisdom is the key here—if a wise person observes this phenomenon, they will see that both the murdered person and the murderer benefited.
+However, if an uneducated person, an ordinary person, observes this, they will see that "that person is a murderer."

-The name "Aum Shinrikyo" (オウム真理教, Oumu Shinrikyō), usually rendered in English as "Aum Supreme Truth", derives from the Sanskrit syllable Aum, used to represent the universe, followed by the Japanese Shinrikyo (meaning, roughly, "Teaching of Truth") written in kanji.
+The name "Aum Shinrikyo" (オウム真理教, Ōmu Shinrikyō), usually rendered in English as "Aum Supreme Truth", derives from the Sanskrit syllable Aum, used to represent the universe, followed by the Japanese Shinrikyo (meaning, roughly, "Teaching of Truth") written in kanji.
 (In Japanese, kanji are often used to write both Sino-xenic and native Japanese words, but only rarely to transcribe direct borrowings from other languages.)

 In January 2000, the organization changed its name to "Aleph", a reference to the first letter of the Hebrew alphabet, and it also replaced its logo.